-- Provide Minimally Invasive Solutions to Treat Prostate Cancer using HIFU.
+Provide Minimally Invasive Solutions to Treat Prostate Cancer using HIFU.
 Building upon our established position in the ESWL market, our HIFU division is striving to become the leading provider of our minimally invasive treatment option for prostate cancer.
 We believe that there is a large market opportunity with an increase in incidence linked to the aging male population, an increase in screening and recent campaigns to increase awareness.
 We also believe that HIFU could represent a credible alternative to surgery, external beam radiotherapy, brachytherapy and cryotherapy for the treatment of organ-confined prostate cancer without the cost, in-patient hospitalization and adverse side effects associated with those therapies.
-With the growing demand for more focused treatments destroying the tumor only (focal therapy) while continuously controlling the disease, HIFU and its focused approach, is well positioned to address this new trend.
+With the growing demand for more focused treatments destroying the tumor only (focal therapy) while continuously controlling the disease, HIFU and its focused approach, is well positioned to address this new clinical approach.
 The HIFU division intends to achieve this through a direct sales network in key European countries and through selected distributors in other European countries and in Asia.
 The HIFU division has built a strong clinical credibility based on clinical articles published in peer-reviewed journals.
 We ensure effective patient and physician education through a focused communication program.
+The HIFU division is seeking FDA approval to enter the U.S. market with our Ablatherm-HIFU device.
+To that end, on January 31, 2013, we filed a PMA with the FDA and on March 4, 2013 we received a positive administrative acceptance review notification from the FDA for our PMA application and on March 26, 2013, we received a Filing Review Notification from the FDA confirming that our PMA file contained all of the information needed to proceed with the substantive review.
+For more information, see "HIFU Clinical and Regulatory Status".

-In addition to that current operational basis, by the end of 2012, we intend to file for FDA approval to enter the U.S. market with our Ablatherm-HIFU device.
-For more information, see "HIFU Clinical and Regulatory Status". - · Achieve Long-Term Growth by Expanding HIFU Applications Beyond Prostate Cancer.
+Achieve Long-Term Growth by Expanding HIFU Applications Beyond Prostate Cancer.
 The HIFU division's long-term growth strategy is to apply our HIFU technology toward the minimally invasive treatment of other medical conditions beyond prostate cancer.
 We believe that HIFU could represent an alternative to surgery and radiotherapy for the treatment of many tumors without the cost, in-patient hospitalization and adverse side effects associated with those therapies.
 The HIFU division is working on various other applications where HIFU could provide an alternative to current invasive therapies.
 See "-HIFU Products."
-The HIFU division maintained expenses at levels similar to 2010 on research and development ("R&D") projects in 2011 to develop HIFU applications beyond prostate cancer.
-The division is considering sustaining R&D spending in 2012 and future years to strengthen its technological leadership in HIFU and expand its application beyond urology.
+In 2012, the HIFU division maintained expenses at levels similar to 2011 on research and development ("R&D") projects to develop HIFU applications beyond prostate cancer.
+The division is considering sustaining R&D spending in 2013 and future years to strengthen its technological leadership in HIFU and expand its application beyond urology.